Introduction to the Art Market (Online Short Course)

-Join Introduction the Art Market where you will discuss and assess the value of art with dealers, curators and artists through visits to galleries and access to corporate and public collections and consultancies.
+Join Introduction to the Art Market where you will discuss and assess the value of art through lectures, presentations, virtual visits to institutions and online talks with industry professionals.

-It's an exciting opportunity for theoretical investigation in the art market, as well as getting plenty of practical advice on collecting contemporary art.
+It's an exciting opportunity for theoretical investigation into the art market, as well as getting plenty of practical advice on collecting contemporary art.

 We'll explore the logic of the art market and what drives this peculiar economy.